sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               depends on.
 The list of factors can be either :class:`.DiscreteFactor` or :class:`.ContinuousFactor` in the design.
 In such cases, the :class:`ContinuousFactor` initialized
-              is considered a *derived continuousfactor* and it also suggests that `func` would require additional values in order to generate values at runtime.
+              is considered a *derived continuous factor* and it also suggests that `func` would require additional values in order to generate values at runtime.
               For example, when `dependents` constains  a :class:`.Factor` `Color`